Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Adebayo's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the NBA defensively.

-- The Celtics concede 44 rebounds per game, ranking 18th in the NBA.
+- Conceding 44 rebounds per game, the Celtics are the 18th-ranked team in the NBA.

-- Looking at assists, the Celtics have allowed 23.1 per contest, second in the league.
+- The Celtics are the second-ranked squad in the NBA, giving up 23.1 assists per contest.

 Bam Adebayo vs. the Celtics